charujane/hello-world/README.md

 For implementing delete, we need to lookup the node to be deleted, remove it from the tree, find a node to replace it, and rebalance the tree.
 The lookup function needs to return the parent of the lookedup node because the tree rooted at the parent will need to be rebalanced once our node is gone.
 So we need to track the parent.

+Deletion Algorithm:
+1. Lookup node to be deleted.
+If found then go to step 2.
+Else go to step 6.
+2. Simplest case: The node does not have any children, go to step 2a 2a.
+Delete the node, If parent exists, go to step 5 2b.
+If no parent, delete node and return nil.
+3. If node has one child.
+Update its parent to point to the node's child.
+Go to step 5.
+4. If node has two children.
+   4a.
+Find the minimum node on the right.
+To do that traverse to the left most node in the tree rooted at right.
+   4b.
+Replace the node to be deleted with the minimum node in the right subtree.
+Go to step 5.
+5. Update parent.
+Restore balance at the parent.
+6. Return root.